Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     >> UpdatePsychtoolbox(PsychtoolboxRoot, 'PREV')

 You can repeat this step to incrementally downgrade to earlier versions.

+If you know the revision number of a specific Psychtoolbox release, because you noted down the output of `PsychtoolboxVersion` to document the software version you used to conduct some of your studies, then you can get that version as well, by passing that revision number instead of 'PREV'.
+E.g., to get software revision 1236, type

+    >> UpdatePsychtoolbox(PsychtoolboxRoot, '1236')

 ### Access to Archived Versions of PTB-3 {#archived}